andela-mabdussalam/nodejs-output/README.md

 Added functionality
 - A user can not edit or delete another user's detail
+- I can only edit or delete my todo

 ## Routes
 * POST `/users` for creating new user